 May 31, 2022

 To begin with, what do we mean by the term ‘child custody’?
-A family lawyer can explain that while the definitions and rules differ in every state in the U.S.— and clients are advised to consult with a family law attorney in their own state— there’s no such concept as ‘general custody of a child.’
+A family lawyer, like our friends at O’Cathain Law Group, can explain that while the definitions and rules differ in every state in the U.S.— and clients are advised to consult with a family law attorney in their own state— there’s no such concept as ‘general custody of a child.’
 Rather, there’s ‘sole’ and ‘joint’ custody, and ‘legal’ and ‘residential’ custody (at least in New Jersey).

 Let’s briefly break down what this all means: